jeremybmerrill/flyover/instructions.md

 Installs a few libraries: `$ sudo apt-get install python-smbus python-imaging libgeos-dev`

-And some Python libraries: `$ pip install geojson shapely`
+And some Python libraries: `$ sudo pip install geojson shapely`

 Download and unzip the Flyover code:
 ````